 An Extra Consideration

 If you want to be truly OCD about smoothness, you could consider peeling the chickpeas before blending into your hummus recipe… Although tinned chickpeas have often lost some of their skins during processing anyway.
 For the amount of reward, I personally don’t think peeling tinned chickpeas is worth the effort… but I won’t judge!

-Jazz It Up… make Hummus with Caramelised Onion & Turmeric
+Jazz It Up… with Caramelised Onion & Turmeric

 But why stop at basic when you can make hummus so much more interesting?
 I love adding vegetables (roasted for intensity of flavour and softness), as well as herbs and spices to jazz up the basic recipe.

 This particular Caramelised Onion and Turmeric hummus is mind-blowingly good.

 Inspired by trips to Morocco and Egypt, it is a hummus recipe infused with the deep, rich flavour of Turmeric (which also gives it the beautiful golden hue), a little warming smoked Paprika and onion which has been sweetened by cooking and caramelising before blending into the dip.

 I have a particular love of North Africa which stems back to an obsession with Tutankhamun when I was a child.
 Several visits to Egypt, have taken me to different parts of the country on each occasion.
 I have climbed Mount Sinai to see the sun rise, sailed from Aswan to Luxor on a traditional felucca and walked inside the depths of the pyramids.